greenonline/PET_Text_Scroll/README.md

 ---

-A `.d64` disk image containing the necessary two software packages for the C64 (Turbo Mac Pro (the REU version) and Anthoy Crowther's 3-in-1-Editor), plus an example map, and a `PRG` for the PET: `TEXTSCROLL`.
+A `.d64` disk image containing the necessary two software packages for the C64 (Turbo Mac Pro (the REU version) and [Antony Crowther](https://en.wikipedia.org/wiki/Antony_Crowther)'s 3-in-1-Editor), plus an example map, and a `PRG` for the PET: `TEXTSCROLL`.

-Below is the source code from the video, and what happened when I followed the process laid out in the video - having never use a C64 previously (I was/am a Spectrum, PET and BBC fanboi).
+Below is all of the source code from the video, plus what happened when I followed the process laid out in the video - having never used a C64 previously (I was/am a Spectrum, PET and BBC fanboi).

 ## Video